marianesfg/windows-uwp.pt-br/windows-apps-src/xbox-apps/devhome-performance.md

 ## <a name="disk-simulation"></a>Simulação de disco

-O painel de **simulação de disco** simula a atividade do disco do sistema ou outros aplicativos.
+O painel **Simulação de disco** simula a atividade de disco do sistema ou outros aplicativos.

 <a id="ID4EOB"></a>